Cannons Point in Orange Park

 The Village: Named and Tiered

-2000s-era single-family across the family range, tiered the corridor's standard way: original-era value homes, renovated cores, and the larger plans on backing lots.
-The village name carries the comp set - Cannons Point's era and streetscape price together, and the plan's averages blur what the village curve shows.
+2000s-era single-family across the full size range, tiered the corridor's standard way: original-era value homes, renovated cores, and the larger plans on backing lots.
+The village name carries the comp set, Cannons Point's era and streetscape price together, and the plan's averages blur what the village curve shows.

 More on Living at Cannons Point